GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 ```

 ## Magic Method
-A magic method is a special method that has Double UNDERscores(dunder) on both sides of its name.
-These methods generally represent operators and are used to overload operators to modify their functionality.

-The `__init__` method used for instance initialization is one of the widely used magic methods.
-More can be seen on the table below:
+The magic method is a method with dunder (double underscore) on both sides of an identifier.
+Most of the operators have their magic method used for operator overloading that modifies the operator's functionality.
+The `__init__` method is the most commonly used magic method for initialization.

 | OPERATOR | NAME           | MAGIC METHOD               |
 |----------|----------------|----------------------------|